capactio/capact/docs/investigation/local-hub-v2/dgraph/README.md

 - If a field is marked with `@custom` or `@lambda` directive, it's not included in mutation.
 - To prepare the demo scenario I had to check the Dgraph code directly as snippets described in Dgraph documentation are sometimes invalid.

 At the beginning, I thought that lambdas on fields will be able to speed up our development.
-Due to, found issues, I don't think it will.
+Due to, found issues, I don't think they will.

 ### Migration problems